Labour Law and Sustainable Development

 - collective action for the regulation of labour relations allowing for the exercise of individual autonomy;

-- the involvement of entire populations that have been so far excluded in the world scene;
+- involving entire populations that have been so far excluded in the world scene;

 - developing a sustainable pension system to promote intergenerational solidarity;